November 4, 2016, by Tony Hong

 PhD Candidate from the School of Contemporary Chinese Studies, UNNC.

 I had a strange request asked of me a few days ago while working in my office – “You need to watch this guy!
 He’s hilarious!”
 Expecting to see a short humorous video, I was instead treated to some guy attempting to make jokes while eating his lunch.
 This is my first and probably last encounter with the phenomenon of live-streaming (zhibo) in China.
-Needless, to say the guy wasn’t that funny and was also a distraction from my own daily digest of Youtube videos and Facebook posts.
-While these global internet companies are blocked in the PRC for years, China’s own homegrown social media has taken over.
+Needless, to say the guy wasn’t that funny and was also a distraction from my own daily digest of Youtube videos and Twitter posts.
+China’s own homegrown social media is being taken over by zhibo.
 Live-streaming seems to be the latest craze that has struck the young and tech savvy Chinese.
 There are literally hundreds of domestic apps such as Douyu, YY and Yingke that provide this service.
 According to CCTV, who quoted a recent survey:

 ‘30%-40% of the broadcasters are students, 77% of the viewership was from male users.’

 The popularity of live-streaming has also made it into a money making enterprise .
 The most popular stars are watched by millions and they have effectively become internet celebrities.
 If you’re a fan and you want to express your appreciation, you can send them cute little virtual stickers for a price.

 So how do you broadcast yourself and win millions of adoring fans?
 Well, apparently you just have to talk about your daily life, review products or movies, play video games for your fans or do an innumerable amount of other activities.
 This is what passes off as entertainment for Chinese millennials these days.
 However, it must be said that the most popular form of entertainment available on live-streaming platforms are young women flirting live and acting seductively for their fans.